wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-prepare-for-wvd/includes/7-summary.md

   - Virtual network
   - Storage account
 - Assign administrator roles
-- Assign licenses to Windows Virtual Desktop users
+- Assign licenses to Azure Virtual Desktop users
 - Register the DesktopVirtualization provider with your subscription

-Go to the next module in the Windows Virtual Desktop learning path to learn how to deploy Windows Virtual Desktop.
+Go to the next module in the Azure Virtual Desktop learning path to learn how to deploy Azure Virtual Desktop.

 ## Learn more